 The musical then set out on its first UK tour after wowing the audiences at the Edinburgh Festival Theatre.
 Samantha has been Morticia since the start, and we really couldn’t imagine anyone else playing her now.

-In November last year they announced the show would be out on the road again this summer, but we all know the deal with that.
-The tour was postponed and will actually kick off it’s 2021 run right here in South Wales.
+In November 2019 they announced the show would be out on the road again in the summer of 2020, but we all know the deal with that.
+The tour was postponed and will actually kick off it’s run right here in South Wales.

 Of course it would be wrong to presume everyone knows everything about this most functional family around.
 We say that because they know exactly who they are and what they like.
 Ok, it may be weird experiments, strange creatures and the most unusual butler imaginable, but cut through all that and it’s a story about family, love and togetherness.